safesploitOrg/doogle/README.md

 ## SQL User Permissions

-The SQL user 'doogle' must have SELECT and INSERT privileges:
+The SQL user 'doogle' must have SELECT, INSERT and UPDATE privileges:

-    mysql> GRANT SELECT, INSERT ON  `doogle`.* TO 'doogle'@'127.0.0.1';
+    mysql> GRANT SELECT, INSERT, UPDATE ON  `doogle`.* TO 'doogle'@'127.0.0.1';

 ## Connecting PHP to MySQL Server